COVID-19 assistance for tourism lease, licence and permit holders

 The information supporting your application should be provided by:

 - a suitably qualified person (i.e. chief financial officer, accountant)

-- the lease or licence holder via a completed statutory declaration and witnessed by a Justice of the Peace.
+- the lease or licence holder via a completed declaration and witnessed by another person.

 To avoid processing delays, read the forms carefully and include all required information.

 You can lodge your state land application by emailing it to SLAMlodgement@dnrme.qld.gov.au or by posting it to Department of Natural Resources, Mines and Energy, PO Box 5318, Townsville QLD 4810.

 If you have any questions about lodging your application, email SLAMlodgement@dnrme.qld.gov.au or call (07) 4447 9179.